-Let's travel back to the Middle-Age and beyond to better understand this rich region that boasts a remarquable heritage among the most beautiful in the world.
+Let's travel back to the Middle-Age and beyond to better understand this rich region which boasts a remarquable heritage among the most beautiful in the world.
 To its millenary history is added geographic and climatic elements which have shaped breathtaking landscapes and fertile soils and lands.
 So many traditions that local people have the pleasure to share with you, and that we invite to explore with us!

 Bordeaux, listed at the Unesco world heritage, is the capital of Aquitaine and the fifth-largest city in France.
 The city also gave its name to the vineyard and its legendary wine châteaux of Medoc, Pomerol, Saint-Emilion, and more Ideally located at the Gironde river estuary, a few kilometers distance from the Atlantic coast, Bordeaux was the largest port in France before the 1789 Revolution.
 The wine trade and the commerce contributed to make merchants fortunate and to create a 18th century fabulous architectural heritage: private mansions, opera house, theater and museums, tree-shaded thoroughfares and avenues that invite to walks, beautifully designed river banks facing classified buildings such as Hotel de la Bourse, Grand Pavilion and fountains… Bordeaux is today one of most dynamic cities in France with shopping streets in historic quarters, indoor and open-air markets, cafés, wine bars, salon de thé, intimate bistros and gourmet restaurants.